Research

 Publications

-Droplet Dynamics
+(Previously) Droplet Dynamics

 My PhD was concerned with bendotaxis, an elastocapillary droplet transport mechanism that is both passive (i.e. requires no external energy input) and, surprisingly, moves droplets in the same direction regardless of whether they wet the channel or not.